To Whom it May Concern,

 The next time your child comes home telling you how Johnny or Susie is so weird, take the time to teach about differences.
 Take the time to talk about compassion, acceptance and special needs.
 Please remember that your child learns from you.
 Be a role model, mirror respect and discourage gossip.

-The next time you hear a comment about how out of style these kids are, educate about tactile sensitivities and the fact that these kids cannot tolerate many textures and fits.
+The next time you hear a comment about how out of style these kids are, educate about tactile sensitivities and visit web site the fact that these kids cannot tolerate many textures and fits.
 Imagine what it would feel like to have sandpaper in your stilettos or tight elastic holding on your tie.